FRAMEWORK FOR IMPACT STATEMENTS BETA VERSION (FIS BETA)

 Download the beta version of the Framework for Impact Statements.

-We are keen to understand better who will be reading and using FIS Beta.
-Therefore, we kindly request that you leave your contact details to download the FIS Beta – we will contact you at most once.
+We are keen to understand better who will be reading and using our methodologies.
+Enter your information below to download the publication.